PIGEON: VLM-Driven Object Navigation via Points of Interest Selection: Experiments

 \subsection{Experimental Setting}

 We evaluate our method in the Habitat simulator \cite{savva2019habitat}, using datasets from the 2021-2023 Habitat Challenges: MP3D \cite{Matterport3D}, HM3Dv1 \cite{ramakrishnan2021habitat}, and HM3Dv2 \cite{yadav2023habitat}.
-The MP3D validation set contains 2195 episodes across 11 scenes with 21 object categories.
-The HM3Dv1 validation set includes 2000 episodes across 20 scenes with 6 object categories, while the HM3Dv2 validation set consists of 1000 episodes across 10 scenes with 6 object categories.
-We use YOLOv7 \cite{wang2023yolov7} for object detection in HM3D and GroundingDINO \cite{liu2023grounding} in MP3D.
-For all experiments, we use Mobile SAM\cite{mobile_sam} as the segmentation model.
+The MP3D validation set contains 2195 episodes across 11 scenes, including a 512-episode subset (MP3D Mul) requiring multi-floor navigation.
+The HM3Dv1 validation set includes 2000 episodes across 20 scenes with a 429-episode multi-floor subset (HM3D Mul).
+The HM3Dv2 validation set consists of 1000 episodes across 10 scenes, where targets remain on the same floor.
+We use YOLOv7 \cite{wang2023yolov7} for object detection in COCO classes and OWLv2 \cite{minderer2023scaling} for other object categories.
+For all experiments, we use Mobile SAM \cite{mobile_sam} as the segmentation model.
+For all compared methods, we report the Success Rate (SR), and Success weighted by inverse Path Length (SPL) which marks the navigation efficiency.

-To verify that the model can acquire generalizable navigation knowledge through reinforcement learning, we generate training data using the synthetic HSSD dataset \cite{khanna2024habitat}.
-In comparison, HM3D and MP3D are created by real-world scanning.
-Our method thus prevents the model from relying on in-domain cues to infer solutions.
-We utilize HSSD training set as the train split, which includes 1248 episodes across 41 scenes with 6 object categories, and HM3Dv2 training set as the validation split.

-For all compared methods, we report the Success Rate (SR), Success weighted by inverse Path Length (SPL), and Soft-SPL\cite{batra2020objectnav}.
-For the episode $i\in N$, original SPL and Soft-SPL compares the agent's path length $p_i$ to the shortest path length $l_i$ from the start to the goal.
-They can be demonstrated by the follow formula:

-Where $d_{T_i}$ and $d_{init_i}$ represents the distance from the agent to target locations and the start location in episode $i$.